 Often children enjoy reading aloud to seniors: it helps their reading skills and creates a cross-generational friendship enjoyed by both.
 It’s a fantastic idea to document their childhood memories to make them feel at ease with you.

 If you need assistance dispensing medication, maintaining your relatives’ daily hygiene, or any other task that goes with round-the-clock caregiving, you might consider getting professional assistance.

 Say they take too many pills to keep track of.
 You may need a visiting nurse to ensure everything is being taken appropriately.
 If you want someone with medical training to be on hand because your family member has special medical needs, having a professional caregiver can make all the difference.

-There are different arrangements, depending on what works best for your family and your budget.
+There are different arrangements, depending on what works best for your family and your budget, there are different arrangements.
 These helpful tips can help you determine what level of care is most appropriate for you.

 Some helpers come in every weekday and spend the day.
 They can help bathe your relative, cook a meal, take them for a walk, and spend time with them.
 If you do not need that much help, you can sometimes arrange for someone to come by twice a week or perform specific errands.

 If you need more help, you can even find people who will spend the night at your house, so they can take care of anything that happens at night and give you a chance to rest.

 6. Take Time For Yourself

 When you get the help of a friend or a professional caregiver, you take care of your relative by taking care of yourself.
 Caregivers can quickly burn out.

-To be the best possible child, niece, or granddaughter to an ailing relative, you need to stay healthy yourself and maintain your own life as well.
+To be the best possible child, niece, or granddaughter to an ailing relative, you need to stay healthy and maintain your own life.
 By getting others to help, you can maintain balance in your life to bring your best self to the loved one who needs you.